-- 1) Throughout the COVID-19 pandemic, the CoC strengthened its relationship with the PA Dept of Health (DOH) & Dept of Human Services (DHS), who oversee public health activities for the CoC, by participating in their Sheltering Task Force.
-The Task Force (TF) was the communication hub for updates from FEMA/PEMA, CDC, DOH, DHS, and HUD and continues to have quarterly calls in order to maintain the system established during COVID & to support the ongoing public health coordination at all levels.
-During COVID, the CoC disseminated info from TF to providers quickly/regularly via: CoC Office Hour calls (which started 2x/week at the beginning of the pandemic & reduced frequency based on need); online communication platforms (Slack & email mailing list); and via regional meetings of the CoC.
-This included sharing best practices, info about needed supplies & medical/prevention related equipment, available funding sources and more.
-This task force also created an opportunity for the CoC to share local needs with state officials. - 2) Partnerships/collaboration w/ healthcare orgs have rapidly increased since the onset of COVID.
-There are many new initiatives taking place, and more planned as the state expects to be approved for an 1115 waiver, which will increase Medicaid-funded housing resources available from healthcare partners.
-The two-way communication established between state officials & local homeless providers during COVID helped to inform the state regarding what assistance was needed, and helped the CoC to understand the impact & needs of different communities within the CoC's geography.
+1) Throughout the COVID-19 pandemic, the CoC strengthened its relationship w/PA Dept of Health (DOH) & Dept of Human Services (DHS), who oversee public health activities for the CoC, by participating in their Sheltering Task Force (TF).
+TF was the communication hub for updates from FEMA/PEMA, CDC, DOH, DHS, and HUD.
+The CoC disseminated info (e.g. best practice, availability of resources, etc) to providers quickly/regularly via: CoC Office Hour calls; online communication platforms; and via regional meetings of the CoC.

+Most recently, the TF has held statewide "mass drills" to plan for & practice statewide or large regional disasters that require the engagement & cooperation of federal/state/local providers to respond & support impacted communities.
+Coll App & CoC members attended these events, at which the needs of households experiencing homelessness, w/disabilities, institutionalized, etc, are considered.

+2) During COVID, the CoC provided contact info for all homeless providers in the CoC so DOH /DHS could work directly w/providers in deferent counties related to safety planning protocols including social distancing, de-densifying shelter, hand washing, masks, & vaccinations, as different parts of the CoC were experiencing very different levels of positive COVID cases.
+The two-way communication established between state health officials & local homeless providers helped to inform the state regarding what assistance was needed and helped the CoC to understand the impact & needs of different communities within the CoC's geography.

 This info was used throughout the CoC to establish/expand partnerships w/public health providers.
 Through the joint efforts of homeless providers & public health workers, resources were allocated to provide hotel vouchers & other non-congregate sheltering options.

-The CoC is still seeing positive results stemming from these efforts, including providers reporting future planning/ resource development w/ public health agencies.
-In addition, the CoC worked to support the applications of local communities for non-congregate shelter funding (awardees TBD).
+CoC members provide Medicaid-funded "social determinants of health" (SDOH) services & work in collaboration w/local healthcare systems.
+This direct communication w/local healthcare providers will support localized/effective/responsive planning in the event of a future outbreak.

 The CoC will be working w/DHS to ID opportunities to increase street medicine services throughout the CoC, using a new reimbursable service added under the state's Medicaid plan, which will help to prevent/ limit future health emergencies among individuals sleeping in unsheltered locations.